FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 - **[xxHash](https://github.com/Cyan4973/xxHash)** by Yann Collet: Battle-tested for a decade

 What I contributed is the *integration layer*: using C++26 reflection to automatically feed your struct's bytes into these proven algorithms.
 For the `mirror_hash::fast` namespace, I did venture into optimization territory, but the core mixing function is straight from rapidhash.

+**Important disclaimer:** I make no cryptographic claims about `mirror_hash::fast`.
+While it passes SMHasher's quality tests, it hasn't been analyzed in depth by cryptography experts.
+For hash tables and checksums, it should be fine.
+For anything security-sensitive, use a properly vetted cryptographic hash.

 ### The `fast` Namespace: Benchmark-Driven Optimization